-Alex moved to Colorado three years ago after spending the previous eight years in Vermont.
-Alex has a passion for real local food and building communities around food.
-Prior to Big Green, he was alumni and development manager at Johnson Wales University.
-He has also worked as a Special Events & Volunteer Coordinator for a non-profit in Vermont and spent two years as the Food & Beverage Director at a private country club.
+Alex moved to Colorado six years ago after spending the previous eight years in Vermont.
+Alex has a passion for local food and building communities around food.
+Prior to Big Green, he was Alumni and Development Manager at Johnson Wales University.
+He also spent five years in a variety of fundraising positions at youth-focused non-profits.
 When Alex is not fundraising for Big Green he enjoys cooking as well as spending time outside with his wife Emily and their dog Barley.
-Alex holds a bachelors degree from the University of Vermont.
+Alex holds a bachelor's degree from the University of Vermont.

 Ryan Graycheck is passionate about landscape design, organic agriculture, and creating spaces that balance both aesthetics and productivity.